EngineOfDarkness/Stalker-Anomaly-Ltx-Loader/README.md

-# Stalker-Anomaly-Ltx-Loader
+# Stalker-Anomaly-Ltx-Loader 0.2.0

 A Lua based solution to change Stalker Anomaly LTX Files on the fly once the game starts.

 This Library Collects changes from several 3rd party scriptfiles and applies them once on game start.

-Protip: Use Mod Organizer 2 to install mods - if you use JSGME or Manual Installation, don't complain about the lenghty [Uninstall](#uninstall) process of this Library when it was in use.
-You have been warned.

 **Note this is a Pre-Release Version, so things are subject to change until 1.0.0 is done and as such Semantic Versioning (important for Mod Developers only) does not apply yet - this Library is a proof of concept for now**

+If you have a problem, please copy the output of your Log and create an [Issue](https://github.com/EngineOfDarkness/Stalker-Anomaly-Ltx-Loader/issues)

 ## Table of Contents